 Next Clinics Listed by qilin Ransomware Group

-On July 7, 2026, the qilin ransomware group added Next Clinics to its public leak site, confirming that internal files had been exfiltrated from the healthcare provider during a ransomware attack.
+On July 7, 2026, the qilin ransomware group added Next Clinics to its public leak site, claiming that internal files had been exfiltrated from the healthcare provider during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption of systems and exfiltration of internal documents.
 The qilin leak site lists Next Clinics as a victim, displaying samples of the stolen data.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of records remain undisclosed.
 No confirmed count of affected individuals has been released, leaving patients, employees, and contractors uncertain about their exposure.
 The group typically posts initial proof and then escalates pressure through partial data dumps if demands are not met.